Learn English with Subtitles Starting Now! Just Use These Video Sites with English Subtitles

-Whether you use them to translate the dialogue into your native language or choose English ones to understand better, it’s a great idea to add subtitles into your study routine!
+Whether you use them to translate the dialogue into your native language or choose English ones to understand better, it’s a great idea to learn English with subtitles starting… right now!

 Subtitles offer a unique way to improve your English listening skills.
 When you watch a movie or a show with English subtitles on, your brain is forming a connection between what you hear and what you read.
 Subtitles are text, and you must read them fast to be able to understand what is going on in the movie.
 So your brain learns to associate the sounds with written words faster.